crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ### Major aims

 - Have a basic understanding how to interact with a command line interface
-- Know how to use common utilities to navigate, search and edit folders and files
+- Know how to use common utilities to download, create, navigate, search and edit folders and files

 ## Using RStudio Server to access the server "shell"

-- Connect to RStudio Server following the instructions on the general course page (on level up).
+- Connect to RStudio Server following the instructions on the general course page (one level up).
 - Locate at the bottom left the tab "Terminal".
+If you've accidentally closed it, you can re-open one by going in the menu bar to "Tools" -> "Terminal" -> "New Terminal"
-- The content of the tab contains the "welcome" message by the server.
+- The content of the tab contains the "welcome" message by our lab's server.
 This can be very different between servers/computers.
 - You are now using a bash shell (Bourne Again SHell).
-If you want to know details, check out the [Wiki](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) page. bash specifies a very simple programming language.
-Other shell
+If you want to know details, check out the [Wiki](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) page. `bash` is a very simple programming language.
+Other types of shell languages include `zsh`.
-- There other other types of shell languages including zsh, etc.

 ## What is a shell good for?

 - Put simply, a shell helps you to interact with a computer/server without a graphical interface (where you could click on icons, move things around, etc.)
 - A shell requires you to type commands.
 If you are familiar with R, you know exactly how this can look like.
-Our shell here simply uses a different language to interact compared to R.
+Our shell here simply uses a different language to interact with the computer compared to R.
 - A shell helps you also navigate files and folders.
 We'll need to tell the shell though to move "up" or "down" the hierarchy of folders to get around.
 - Finally, for bioinformatics a shell helps you to repeat analyses, run these in loops, download and copy large files automatically, summarize information, etc. In other words, if you have code that works, running analyses becomes nearly effortless.
-Writing the code in the first place can be a different matter! :-)
+Writing the code in the first place is often a different matter! :-)

 ## First steps in a shell

 - Create a shell script file to record what you will do.
 RStudio => File => New File => Shell Script.
 Save it.
+Keep a good record of all your commands, so that you can refer yourself to this later.
 - You see that the script file gets some automatic coloring (e.g. # comment lines)

 ![](./images/terminal.png)

 - Use now always the "Terminal" at the bottom.
 Not the "Console", this is for R only!

-Type now the command shown above and press Enter.
+Type the command shown above and press Enter.
 You see that the code above is actually composed of a little "program" called `echo` and some text to use ("Hello world"). `echo` simply writes you this text out.
 Try it with some other text.

 ### Tips to save you time
-- You can decide to write all code in the script file and execute the commands below by selecting a particular line (or multiple lines) of script code.
+- You can choose to write all code in the script file and execute the commands below by selecting a particular line (or multiple lines) of script code.
 Then copy-paste below.
 Press Enter.
 - Even better, you can select the line(s) and press CMD and ENTER (on a Mac keyboard) or CTRL and ENTER (on a Windows keyboard).
-This will immediately run the code without copy-pasting.
+This will immediately run the code in the Terminal without copy-pasting.
 - If you decide to write code directly in the Terminal, use the auto-complete function.
 So, to use the `echo` command, start by typing `ec` and then press the TAB key twice quickly.
 You see that there are `echo ecitmatch econtact` as commands starting with `ec`.
 Type now `h` to have the word `ech` in the Terminal.
 Press the TAB key twice again and you will see that the `ech` was completed to `echo`.
 You can use this for any command.
 Once a command is complete in the Terminal, press ENTER.
+- The auto-complete function using the TAB key also works to specify an existing file or folder.
+This is not only useful to save time but also avoids typos.
 - Check out the troubleshooting tips at the bottom if you get stuck.
+Don't hesitate to ask for help.

 ## Simple programs to use in a shell

 - You are now connected to a computer running a specific operating system called [CentOS](https://en.wikipedia.org/wiki/CentOS).
 This is a variant of Linux just as Ubuntu, Fedora, etc. Most commands you'd find for any Linux operating system should work here too.
 Hence, it should be easy to google things!

-We will now explore a series of very simple commands.
+We will now explore a series of simple commands.

 ### The `pwd` command

-"Present working directory" - This tells you the "path" where you are currently. `/home/daniel` means that I am in a folder called `home` placed at the top of the folder hierarchy.
+"Present working directory" - This tells you the place (or more precisely the "path") where you are currently. `/home/daniel` means that I am in a folder called `home` placed at the top of the folder hierarchy on the computer.
 This is the `/`.
 Inside `home`, there is a folder with my name `daniel`.

 This command is very useful to see where you are in case you get lost.

+Try it out by simply typing `pwd` and ENTER.

 ### The `mkdir` command